Pantropical Spotted Dolphin in Fiji

 Of those, 2 subspecies exist in the eastern Pacific ocean, a coastal variety with lots of spots and an oceanic form with fewer spots.

-It is a small slender dolphin that grows to about 2-meter and weights about 100 kg.
+It is a small, slender dolphin that grows to about 2 meters and weighs about 100 kg.
 At birth, they are only about 70 cm long.

 Pantropical Spotted Dolphin in Fiji, (Stenella attenuata)

 Spotted dolphins in Fiji are quite common.
-They are often seen in very large pods outside the reefs but also occasionally entering lagoons.
+They are often seen in very large pods outside the reefs, but also occasionally enter lagoons.

-Spotted dolphins are very active and playful, often they appear next to boats to bow ride or ride the wake, they jump high doing flips and multiple spins.
+Spotted dolphins are very active and playful, often appearing next to boats to bow ride or ride the wake.
+They jump high, doing flips and multiple spins.

 Spotted dolphins from large pods of hundreds of individuals, even superpods of several thousand animals.

 They hunt in groups and feed on fish and squid.
-In the Pacific, the spotted dolphin just like their cousin the spinner dolphins often follows tuna schools.
+In the Pacific, the spotted dolphin, just like their cousin, the spinner dolphin, often follows tuna schools.
 They don’t usually feed on Tuna, but prey on the same epipelagic (light zone, 0-200m depth) fish as Tuna hunt.
-This behavior of swimming with tuna has decimated numbers considerably as they died as bycatch by the thousands in tuna purse seine fishing nets.
+This behavior of swimming with tuna has decimated numbers considerably as they died as bycatch by the thousands in tuna purse-seine fishing nets.

-It is an air gun, that is used to shoot a small dart onto a whale or a dolphin.
-The hollow-tipped dart bounces off the dolphin and in the process obtains some skin.
-The procedure is harmless to the dolphin.
+It is an air rifle that is used to shoot a small arrow at a whale or dolphin.
+The hollow-tipped dart bounces off the dolphin, causing only a minor skin abrasion.
+The procedure is otherwise harmless to the dolphin.